vippsas/vipps-checkout/vipps-checkout-api.md

 })
 ```

-#### SDK events
+#### Frontend SDK events

-You can listen to changes in Checkout by supplying callbacks to the `on` option in the SDK.
+You can listen to changes in Checkout by supplying callbacks to the `on` option in the frontend SDK.
 Each key in the map supplied to `on` corresponds to an event and accepts a call callback-function with a `data` parameter as a value.

 Available events: